mikaelho/ui4.github.io/docs/README.md

   </tr>
 </table>

-Because of the gaps, just dividing the width by 3 is not accurate, so we have convenience function for getting "gap-observing" shares of the whole.
+Because of the gaps, just dividing the width by 3 is not accurate, so we use a convenience function for getting "gap-observing" shares of the whole.

 Place this div between A and B: